thordnel/nonlineartimeline/README.md

 * **Search & Filter**:
   * **Global Search**: Instantly filter beats by details, titles, remarks, or narrative modes.
   * **Tag Filtering**: Click character or item badges to filter the timeline to only show beats involving those specific elements.
+  * **Chapter Filtering**: Isolate specific chapters using the dedicated dropdown.
+  * **Smart Clear**: A global "Clear Filters" button appears when any filter is active.
 * **Timezone Intelligence**: Enter events in their local timezone and compare them against global zones.
 Set a "Preferred Display" timezone per beat for international narratives.
+* **Real-Time Cloud Sync**: Link devices using a personal ID.
+The application now uses live listeners to sync beats instantly across devices.
+Optional password protection adds a layer of security to your sync ID.
 * **Smart Reordering**: Drag-and-drop (desktop) or use Up/Down arrows (mobile) to sequence beats.
 Movement is restricted to within the same chapter to maintain data integrity.
-* **Cloud Sync**: Link multiple devices using a personal ID.
-The "Restore" process includes conflict checking, showing local vs. cloud beat counts before overwriting.
-* **UI Enhancements**: Includes a "Collapse All" floating button for decluttering the workspace and sticky footers for easier data entry on long forms.

 ## **CSV Format**